6largemedjool datespitted and soaked in hot water for 10 minutes

 Notes

-1) To make this gluten-free, use certified gluten-free oats.
-While oats don't naturally contain gluten, they can be cross contaminated during processing.2) This makes a thick layer of frosting (see photos).
+1) Gluten-Free: To make this gluten-free, use certified gluten-free oats.
+While oats don't naturally contain gluten, they can be cross contaminated during processing.2) Frosting: This makes a thick layer of frosting (see photos).
 If you don't like this much frosting, just make a half batch.
-Do note, though, that a lot of the protein comes from the frosting, so you may want to serve something else on the side or have a bigger serving of the baked oatmeal.3) I like to make this baked oatmeal a day in advance, chill in the fridge overnight, then frost it the next day before serving.
-It tastes great cold!
-If making in advance, you can wait to make the cream cheese frosting until the morning-of, since this spoils faster than the baked oatmeal.
+Do note, though, that a lot of the protein comes from the frosting, so you may want to serve something else on the side, have a bigger serving of the baked oatmeal, or add a scoop of protein powder to the baked oatmeal.3) Maple Syrup: You can also use 4-6 medjool dates, but it will make the frosting darker with specks of dates.